ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

+Perhaps it's better to do it with leap?
 Before merging do some minor editing of the PDB files:
 - Delete the last line (END) from 6n4o_chain_A_complete_A669D.pdb
 - Delete the title line from 4w5o_MG_ions.pdb, and add TER records between ions.